owntheweb-archive/platform-quick-starter/README.md

-# platform-quick-starter
+# Platform Quick Starter
 This is a quick starter guide to working with platform.sh hosted projects.
+At the moment this is focused on Mac users deploying Drupal projects.

 ## Important Notes